mathewlowry/myhub-gpt/analysis/Experiment 1 analyses.md

 **And now for some analysis:**

-Sent the same prompt [[prompt 1 - newsletter a]], the differences between ChatGPT's proposed newsletters are striking.
+Sent the same prompt [[Prompt 1 - newsletter]], the differences between ChatGPT's proposed newsletters are striking.
 ### Title and opening drivel
 * **title** (winner: AllNotes): personally I find the AllNotes version ("Unveiling the Dynamics of Innovation, Creativity, and Collaboration") as least worse, as the other two had glaring clunkers ("Persistent Efforts", "Diverse Perspectives") which have no place in any title.
 In any case I'd almost certainly rewrite the title after editing the Editorial, so this is only a minor "win" for AllNotes.
 * **opening drivel** (winner: S-1-150): this bullet was going to be "opening paragraph", but in all cases the opening paragraph - so important to an article like this - were great examples of "reversion to the mean", where the mean has been defined by New Grub Street marketing hacks over the last decades of a decaying civilisation.
 I detest all of them and refuse to pick a "winner", although the S-1-150 version is the one I'd rewrite as it provides more concrete ideas to work with.